Common module settings

 InputType

 This directive specifies the name of the registered input reader function to be used for parsing raw events from input data.
-Names are not case-sensitive.
-This directive is only available for stream-oriented input modules: im_file, im_exec, im_ssl, im_tcp, im_udp, im_uds, and im_pipe.
+Names are treated case insensitively.
+This directive is only available for stream oriented input modules: im_file, im_exec, im_ssl, im_tcp, im_udp, im_uds, and im_pipe.
 These modules work by filling an input buffer with data read from the source.
-If the read operation is successful and data is available from the source, the module calls the specified callback function.
+If the read operation was successful and data is available from the source, the module calls the specified callback function.
 If this is not explicitly specified, the module default will be used.
 Note that im_udp may only work properly if log messages do not span multiple packets and are within the UDP message size limit.
-Otherwise, the loss of a packet may lead to parsing errors.
+Otherwise the loss of a packet may lead to parsing errors.

 Modules may provide custom input reader functions.
 Once they are registered into the NXLog Agent core, the modules listed above will be able to use these functions.
 This makes it easier to implement custom protocols because they can be developed without concern for the transport layer.